lion053/AnnoMods/README.md

 **Storage capacity:**

-Freight trains increase the storage capacity of nearby warehouses (vanilla & spice) by 5t each.
+- Freight trains increase the storage capacity of nearby warehouses (vanilla & spice) by 5t each.
 Radius is 8 tiles.
+- Change the amount and radius with IModYourAnno-tweaks.

 **Menu Location:**